giovanni-venturelli/jvx-multiselect-enhanced/README.md

 ### HTTP Request
 #### Request
 The HTTP request can be either a GET or a POST request.
-The user can set the type using the property `requestType` which is set to `GET` by default.
+The user can set the type using the property `requestType` which is set to `'GET'` by default.

 The HTTP request will be executed via [axios](https://github.com/axios/axios).